Caramel Pecan Rolls

 - 1 teaspoon Cinnamon

 In a large bowl, Bosch mixing bowl, or KitchenAid mixer, whisk the eggs until mixed together.
 Add brown sugar, buttermilk, yeast, and melted butter.
 Whisk together.
-Sprinkle in salt.
+Sprinkle in flour and salt.
 Stir until a ball of dough forms together.

 If making by hand in a bowl, remove the dough from the bowl and place on a lightly floured surface.
 Knead for 2-3 minutes.
 If using a Bosch or KitchenAid, mix for two minutes on a medium speed.
 Cover with plastic wrap and allow to rise until double in size, about two hours.